KennethTrecy/web_template/README.md

 # Origenne Template
 This is a general template repository of Kenneth Trecy Tobias.
-Its purpose is to be used for other templates/projects.
+Its purpose is to be used for other templates/projects either by forking this repository or copying its files.

 ## Usage
 Modify this repository's files' content or names as much as you want.